dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

     Note that if the target was the root at the start of cascade processing then it could only be the root now if the root ascent conditions weren't met in the previous step.

+    If the target isn't the root then continue to the next step.

 4. Update the target's parent's lateral size based on the target's child weight and updated lateral size.